Part I

 As we practice this, Dragon’s Fire is tempered: ashes of misunderstanding become the gold of trust.

-What relationship in your life might benefit from a deeper practice of accountability?
+What relationship in your life might ask for a cleaner act of repair?

 Where have good intentions led to unintended impact?